lroudge/Binary_trees/README.md

 This project is about Binary Trees in C and other tree-type data structures.

+## Learning Objectives

+* What is a binary tree
+* What is the difference between a binary tree and a Binary Search Tree
+* What is the possible gain in terms of time complexity compared to linked lists
+* What are the depth, the height, the size of a binary tree
+* What are the different traversal methods to go through a binary tree
+* What is a complete, a full, a perfect, a balanced binary tree

+## Usage

+* All files were created and compiled on Ubuntu 14.04.4 LTS on gcc 4.8.4 \
+using the flags -Wall -Werror -Wextra and -pedantic
+* All files were linted for syntax and style with [Betty](https://github.\
+com/holbertonschool/Betty)

 ## Table of contents
 Files | Description
 ----- | -----------